 Claydon was originally a chapelry of nearby Cropredy, where the Bishop of Lincoln held a large manor recorded in the Domesday Book.
 In 1851, Claydon joined the chapelry of Mollington and formed a separate benefice.
 In 1996 these parishes joined with Cropredy, Great Bourton and Wardington to form the Shires Edge Benefice, and we are grateful to the Benefice Vicar, Hilary Campbell for inviting us to play.

-This beautiful old church was full to capacity for the fund-raising concert in aid of the church and the event raised several hundred pounds for this purpose.
+This beautiful old church was full to capacity for the fund-raising concert in aid of the church and the event raised nearly £400 for this purpose.